Best Portable Air Conditioner UK 2026: Tested & Compared

 Check price on Amazon

 The Pro Breeze won a Which?
-Best Buy award, which carries weight — Which? actually lab-tests these units with temperature sensor grids, not just opinions.
-It's a solid 4-in-1 unit with Alexa and Google Home integration (not just an app — proper voice control).
+Best Buy award, which carries weight: Which? actually lab-tests these units with temperature sensor grids, not just opinions.
+It's a solid 4-in-1 unit with Alexa and Google Home integration (not just an app: proper voice control).
+With 744 reviews at 4.2 stars, it's the most-reviewed mid-range unit on Amazon UK.

-Buy this if: you want smart home integration and don't mind the noise.
+Buy this if: you want the best all-rounder with smart home integration.

 BTU